Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-In contrast to efforts in literature, our strategy is based on two distinctions: the Synge's world function \cite{Synge:1960} and IR EE of a perturbed CFT$_{2}$.
-It is obvious that constructing the geodesic length is much easier than deriving the metric directly.
-This was recognized in the previous work about integral geometry and kinematic space \cite{Czech:2015qta}, but it seems the importance of Synge's world function was not perceived.
-So although the authors also took derivatives with respect to two different points along the geodesics respectively, the coincidence limit was not applied to obtain the metric.
-In classic gravity, the Synge's world function, defined as one half of the squared geodesic length, is the fundamental tool to study the motion of a self-driving particle in a curved background.
-Almost all the important (two-point) quantities in the subject are defined on the basis of the Synge's world function.
-In our current problem, what is of great importance of this function is that the metric can be straightforwardly calculated from the coincidence limit of its second derivatives.
-Moreover, the derivatives and coincidence limit enables us to ignore all the irrelevant complexities and get exactly what we need.
-Nevertheless, the similarity between the kinematic space formalism and the Synge's world function is instructive and may lead to some interactions.
+In contrast to previous efforts in the literature, our strategy is based on two key distinctions: Synge's world function \cite{Synge:1960} and the infrared entanglement entropy (IR EE)\footnote{In this paper, we refer to the entanglement entropy of a perturbed (mass-gapped) CFT$_2$ as IR EE for simplicity, distinguishing it from the traditional ultraviolet entanglement entropy (UV EE).}.
+Constructing the geodesic length is inherently simpler than directly deriving the metric, a point acknowledged in earlier work on integral geometry and kinematic space \cite{Czech:2015qta}.
+However, the significance of Synge's world function appears to have been overlooked in those approaches.
+While previous authors utilized derivatives with respect to two distinct points along geodesics, they did not apply the coincidence limit to extract the metric.
+In classical gravity, Synge's world function, defined as one half of the squared geodesic length, is a fundamental tool for studying the motion of a self-drived particle in a curved background.
+Almost all significant two-point quantities in classical gravity are derived from this function.
+For our current problem, the critical importance of Synge's world function lies in its ability to compute the metric directly.
+By taking second derivatives of the function and applying the coincidence limit, we can bypass irrelevant complexities and obtain the desired results with precision.
+This approach eliminates the ambiguities often associated with reconstructing the bulk geometry.
+Additionally, the parallels between the kinematic space formalism and Synge's world function are noteworthy.
+Although the two frameworks have distinct focuses, their similarities could inspire further developments.